 FortiGate Secure SD-WAN delivers built-in security plus high-speed networking capabilities, ensuring organizations gain the cloud application access and performance they need along with industry-leading protection that does not compromise speed.
 The Fortinet Secure SD-WAN solution has been tested and validated by Gartner for high-performance, security, and low TCO.
-Fortinet's proven ability as a security and network leader make it a clear choice for a complete SD-WAN solu tion.
+Fortinet's proven ability as a security and network leader makes it a clear choice for a complete SD-WAN solution.

 What is the difference between WAN and SD WAN?